meepowlz/Spotify-MFA/README.md

 - [x] Have a code send to the number the user registered with on log in
 - [x] Separate registration/login/authentication page into three routes?
 - [x] Come up with a name for the project (Authify? :o)

-To do:
-+ Add account button on home page
-+ Add login button on register page
-+ Add register button on login page